 The Women’s Fund of Door County builds, enriches, and nurtures the lives of women and girls through collective wisdom and philanthropy.
 The Women’s Fund invests in educational opportunities for women and girls and supports arts programs which enrich their souls.
 It makes grants to promote healthy activities for young girls and to provide support for seniors.
 It supports efforts to improve women’s health and invests in initiatives that promote equality.
 Because when she thrives, we all prosper.
 Please note that the Women’s Fund is the only Community Impact Fund that is NOT a part of the Sustainability Grants or Advancement Grants processes.
 The Women’s Fund has a separate application that can be found on the Women’s Fund website.

-To make a gift to any of these Discretionary Funds today, or in your estate plans, talk with your estate planning professional, contact the Door County Community Foundation or give now with a credit card.
+To make a gift to any of these Discretionary Funds today, or in your estate plans, talk with your estate planning professional, contact the Door County Community Foundation or give online to an exsisting fund.